martirale/strapi-next-fetch/README.md

 Handles auth headers, query string serialization for nested params (filters, populate, pagination), and Next.js fetch cache options (`revalidate`, `force-cache`, `no-store`).

+## Why this package?

+Strapi has an official JavaScript SDK, but I didn't know about it when I started integrating Strapi into my projects — so I built my own fetch logic from scratch.
+Over time it became a consistent pattern across projects, so I extracted it into a package.

+It's intentionally focused on Next.js App Router and its `fetch` cache model (`revalidate`, `force-cache`, `no-store`), which is my default stack.
+If that matches yours, this might save you some boilerplate.

+If you prefer the official route, [Strapi's SDK](https://www.npmjs.com/package/@strapi/client) is always an option.

 ## Install

 ```bash